What is Flash Memory?

 7. The deletion rate for NOR is 1s per 64 KB block and 2ms per 16 KB block in NAND.

-In short, NAND-based systems are cheaper and faster but lack the reliability that makes them efficient and essential for a sound file system.
-Depending on what you are looking for, it is worth choosing one or the other.
+In short, NAND systems are cheaper and faster, but they lack reliability and are essential for a good file system.
+Depending on what you’re looking for, it makes sense to choose one over the other.

 File Systems